Trollwood Academy Summer Classes

 Katie Damico

 Katie Damico is super excited to be returning for another summer at Trollwood!
-Katie just finished her 20th year of teaching and currently is the 7-8 choir director at Horizon East Middle School in Moorhead.
-In addition to her full time teaching job, Katie also vocal directs the fall musical at Fargo North High School and is an assistant speech coach at Moorhead High School.
-During her many years working for Trollwood, she has vocal directed and taught for many of the programs, including winter academy, TTA, TA, Artspark and June Session vocal classes.
+Katie just finished her 21st year of teaching and currently is the 7-8 choir director at Horizon East Middle School in Moorhead.
+In addition to her full-time teaching job, Katie also vocal directs the fall musical at Fargo North High School and is an assistant speech coach at Moorhead High School.
+During her many years working for Trollwood, she has vocal directed and stage directed and taught for many of the programs, including Winter Academy, TTA, TA, Artspark!
 Katie lives in Moorhead with her husband Daniel, and two children, Isaiah (16) and Lily (13).

 Matt Smith